A Record of the Society’s events for 2018

 Glentworth is one of Ashfield’s largest old mansions and is a heritage listed property.
 It was built in 1886 for Frederick Clissold, who was a member of the first Ashfield Council and owned much vacant land in the municipality.
 Near to the house, a beautiful chapel was built in 1941 and is now a focal point for the Cardinal Freeman community.

 Cardinal Freeman Village opened their doors to the Society for a one hour guided walking tour of Glentworth, the grounds and the chapel.
-The tours were free and commenced at the reception area of the village.

 The chapel and the grounds are truly beautiful.